practical-scientific-computing/practical-scientific-computing.github.io/mathematica/05-working_with_data.md

 # Making figures with numeric data

 For many of us, numerical data sets are the focus of much of out research.
-Visualizing a  funciton is nice, but real data is often much more messy and difficult to understand.
+Visualizing a  function is nice, but real data is often much more messy and difficult to understand.
 This is where graphics become essential, and after importing the data into *Mathematica*, there are many ways to make figures of data.
 The most basic function to make a figure with data is a ListPlot